 Witness a religious festival

-The Esala Perahera in Kandy is Sri Lanka’s most famous Buddhist festival, during which colourfully dressed elephants carrying the famous Tooth Relic parade through the streets, accompanied by dozens of Kandyan dancers with whips and fire.
-In Bhutan, the colourfully costumed Tsechus festival takes place on the tenth day of the Tibetan lunar calendar, with celebrations in the capital Thimpu and the town Paro being the most famous.
+The Esala Perahera in Kandy is Sri Lanka’s most famous Buddhist festival, during which colorfully dressed elephants carrying the famous Tooth Relic parade through the streets, accompanied by dozens of Kandyan dancers with whips and fire.
+In Bhutan, the colorfully costumed Tsechus festival takes place on the tenth day of the Tibetan lunar calendar, with celebrations in the capital Thimphu and the town Paro being the most famous.